 The USD geriatrics fellowship offers a diverse curriculum over the broad spectrum of geriatrics care and settings.
 Our fellows have stepped into roles ranging from practicing primary geriatric care to department chairman of a hospital geriatrics departments.
 Since accreditation in 2010, the Fellowship has graduated fellows from a one-year track and a dedicated part-time track.
 Many physicians see the need for more geriatric experience but cannot leave practice.
 The part-time track allows physicians to maintain their practice while receiving additional training.
-Our diverse curricula stems from our association with Avera McKennan Hospital & University Health Center, Sanford USD Medical Center, the Sioux Falls VA Medical Center and the Good Samaritan Society National Headquarters.
+Our diverse curricula stems from our association with Avera McKennan Hospital & University Health Center, Sanford USD Medical Center, and the Sioux Falls VA Medical Center.

 The fellowship features: